 Omid Tofighian, translator

-Boochani is a well-respected Kurdish journalist who fled from Iran to escape persecution.
-When his refugee boat capsized, he was indefinitely and illegally detained at the Australian detention center on Manus Island, where he remains today.
-While the detention center closed in 2017, the prisoners remain, fending for themselves on the island.
-He painstakingly wrote this memoir using a smuggled cell phone and Whatsapp.
-This remarkable book won the Victorian Prize for Literature.
+Boochani is a well-respected Kurdish journalist who, in 2013, fled from Iran to escape persecution.
+When his refugee boat capsized, he was indefinitely and illegally detained at the Australian detention center on Manus Island, where he remained until 2020.
+While the detention center closed in 2017, the prisoners remained for years after, fending for themselves on the island.

 The Hate Race, Maxine Beneba Clarke